Defold for Flash users

 Defold—manually creating game objects

 As mentioned previously, Defold does not have a timeline concept.
-Instead, game objects are organised in collections.
+Instead, game objects are organized in collections.
 Collections are containers (or prefabs) that hold game objects and other collections.
 At the most basic level, a game can consist of only one collection.
 More frequently, Defold games make use of multiple collections, either added manually to the bootstrap “main” collection or dynamically loaded via collection proxies.
 This concept of loading “levels” or “screens” does not have a direct Flash equivalent.

 In the example below, the “main” collection contains three instances (listed on the right, in the Outline window) of the “logo” game object (seen on the left, in the Assets browser window):